homebridge-plugins/homebridge-tado/README.md

 #### Open Window:

-Each zone with ``"type": "HEATING"`` also has the possibility to display "OpenWindow" contact sensors or switches in HomeKit with the following features:
+Each zone with ``"type": "HEATING"`` also has the possibility to display "OpenWindow" contact sensors or switches in Apple Home with the following features:

 - Switch to enable disable open window for the zone or trigger the open window state of the zone
 - Contact sensor to show the open window state